Are you always thinking? Do you find it hard to switch off at the end of the day, and always find things to worry about?

 I also try and focus my thoughts each night before bed, thinking about the day and whats gone well or not so well.
 Just being in touch more with how I am feeling does help to rationalise my thinking and paves the way for a better nights sleep.

-Try using the acronym i have talked about before to see whether you have had a balanced day as well – as this can really help in terms of feeling more content.
+Try using the SMILE Acronym to see whether you have had a balanced day as well – as this can really help in terms of feeling more content.

 The key is to identify what your thoughts are.